SwapnilPurohit/SOR_26/README.md

 #### 3D Lidar

+> **In short:** Same idea as 2D lidar, but adds multiple vertical scan layers (a `<vertical>` block with samples/angle range), producing a full 3D point cloud instead of a flat scan — useful for 3D obstacle/terrain mapping.

 To simulate a 3D lidar, add vertical samples (with min/max angles) alongside the horizontal scan parameters in `erc_bot.gazebo`:

 ```xml